flaxmans/CompBio_on_git/Labs/Lab09/Lab09_ParsingData.md

-# Lab 09: Parsing data files
+# Lab 09: Parsing Dates and Times from a Real Data File

 The goal of this lab is to practice several skills at once:
 + finding and implementing new functions that help solve problems